 Women in Leadership

-Indian women have been breaking glass ceilings, with increasing visibility in politics, academia, and the corporate sector.
-Figures like Indra Nooyi, former CEO of PepsiCo, and Nirmala Sitharaman, India’s first full-time female Finance Minister, are testament to these achievements.
-However, the representation of women in leadership roles is still low, influenced by patriarchal norms and a lack of support structures.
-Encouraging more women into leadership through policy incentives and societal change remains a critical area for action.
+Women have increased their presence in politics, academia, and the corporate world.
+Figures like Indra Nooyi, the former CEO of PepsiCo, and Nirmala Sitharaman, the first full-time female Finance Minister of India, stand as testimony to this fact.
+Despite that, the representation of women in positions of leadership remains low.
+It is generally because of deeply entrenched patriarchal norms and a general lack of support structures.
+While open to every policy incentive for encouraging more women into leadership, the change in society will continue to be a very important area of action.

 Conclusion